 Then, in 1994, Leary wrote in his book Chaos and Cyber Culture, that “the time has come to talk cheerfully and joke sassily about personal responsibility for managing the dying process.”

 A year later, he was diagnosed with inoperable prostate cancer.
-Timothy Leary died at age 75 on May 31, 1996, surrounded by friends and family.
-His death was broadcast live on his website, where his final words were, “Why not?
+Timothy Leary died at age 75 on May 31, 1996, surrounded by his friends and family members.
+His demise was broadcast live on his website, where his final words were: “Why not?
 Why not?
 Why not?”

 After his death, some of his cremated remains were sent into orbit in a rocket.
-Meanwhile, Hollywood actress Susan Sarandon scattered some of his ashes at the Burning Man festival in 2015.
+And years later, Hollywood actress Susan Sarandon scattered some of his ashes at the Burning Man festival in 2015.

 The Enduring Legacy Of Timothy Leary

-Timothy Leary’s work with psychedelic drugs was important to the 1960s countercultural movement that rebelled against the restrictive conservatives of mid-20th century America.
+Timothy Leary’s work with psychedelic drugs — especially LSD — was important to the 1960s countercultural movement that rebelled against the restrictive conservatives of mid-20th century America.

 But his status as a spiritual leader was not well-suited to him.
-As Leary’s life showed, he did not want to be a guru, but an iconoclast whose genuine interest in expanding the possibilities of human consciousness was tempered by his hedonism, ego, and desire for celebrity.
+As Leary’s life showed, he did not want to be a guru.
+He was an iconoclast whose genuine interest in expanding the possibilities of human consciousness was tempered by his hedonism, ego, and desire for celebrity.

 His status as a danger to the public was similarly overblown.
-While we can debate the merits of psychedelic drug use, it’s comical to imagine Leary being the “most dangerous man in America” compared to such figures as his onetime jailmate, Charles Manson, or the man who burdened him with that label, President Richard Nixon.
+While we can debate the merits of psychedelic drug use, it’s comical to imagine Leary being the “most dangerous man in America” compared to such figures as his onetime jailmate, the cult leader Charles Manson, or the man who burdened him with that “dangerous” label, the disgraced President Richard Nixon.

-In many ways, it seemed the most immediate danger Leary ever posed was to his own family.
-One wife committed suicide while another spent decades in exile because of his actions.
+In many ways, it seemed that the most immediate danger Leary ever posed was to his own family members.
+One of his wives died by suicide while another spent decades in exile, largely due to his actions.

-Meanwhile, his son led a troubled life and his daughter killed her boyfriend, later killing herself.
+Meanwhile, his son led a troubled life and his daughter shot her boyfriend and later killed herself after she was arrested, as reported by the Associated Press.
 Evidently, Leary left a sordid legacy in his own home.

 Timothy Leary was a complex, flawed man who led a fascinating life that’s difficult to summarize in simple black-and-white terms.
 In this sense, he’s an effective symbol of the free-thinking counterculture he represented.

-After reading about the psychedelic evangelist, Timothy Leary, ready about his Harvard colleague and fellow LSD enthusiast, Richard Alpert.
-Then, check out this gallery of the merry pranksters and their mission to spread LSD throughout the country.
+After reading about Timothy Leary, learn about his Harvard colleague and fellow LSD enthusiast, Richard Alpert.
+Then, check out this gallery of the Merry Pranksters and their mission to spread LSD across America.